I’ll be straightforward: You need a Content Management System (CMS) because the world has never been so interconnected. Hold on, and I’ll explain why.

 All that can be done quickly and easily, without the need for technical expertise in programming, design, or diagramming.

-And there’s more: one essential aspect of the CMS is, as the name implies, the capacity of managing the content instead of only creating it.
+And there’s more: one essential aspect of the CMS is, as the name implies, the capacity to manage the content instead of only creating it.

-In other words, it doesn’t matter if it’s possible to use the system simply, without monitoring the progress of results.
+In other words, it doesn’t matter if it’s possible to use the system, without monitoring the progress of results.